Posts tagged: West Coast Storytelling

 So what is the role of literacy and storytelling in the 21st century?

 How is it evolving?
 The National Storytelling Network’s Storytelling Interest Groups (SIGs) give an indication.
-Storytelling has Read more »
+Storytelling has Read the rest of this entry »

 Margaret Read MacDonald – Telling Across Language Barriers